schollz/meanrecipe/README.md

 The *quick-and-dirty* implementation goes like this:

 1. Choose a recipe (*e.g.* brownies, crepes, pancakes).
-2. Search using duckduckgo.com to find hundreds of corresponding recipes (`fetch_urls.js`).
+2. Search to find thsouands of corresponding recipes.
-3. Download all the recipes and use `pandoc` to convert to text for processing.
+3. Download all the recipes convert to gzipped text for processing.
 4. Use a really simple (read: *bad*) context-extractor to grab ingredients.
 5. Cluster the recipes based on the presence of ingredients.
 6. Take the mean values (after removing outliers) for ingredients in a given cluster to create an average recipe.